finos/FDC3/README.md

 ### FDC3 Product Management Committee

-The FDC3 **Product** Management Committee, chaired by , is responsible for monitoring the work around the FDC3 Standards Working Group, as well as FDC3-related communications and documentation.
+The FDC3 **Product** Management Committee is responsible for monitoring the work around the FDC3 Standards Working Group, as well as FDC3-related communications and documentation.
 For more context see the [FDC3 Archive](https://finosfoundation.atlassian.net/wiki/spaces/FDC3/overview).

 #### Meetings